LBJ Liberty & Justice For All Award

 The evening also featured a performance by legendary singer-songwriter James Taylor.
 Other prominent guests included Bill Moyers, White House Press Secretary for President Johnson; Nina Totenberg, NPR's Legal Affairs Correspondent; Golden Globe-nominated actress Constance Wu, Emmy Award-winning actress Holland Taylor, and Emmy Award-winning co-host of ABC's The View Sunny Hostin, who read passages culled from writings throughout Justice Ginsburg's groundbreaking career; and harmonica virtuoso Frédéric Yonnet.

 "There are no problems we cannot solve together, and very few that we can solve by ourselves."

 Established by President and Mrs. Johnson in 1969, the LBJ Foundation is a nonprofit organization comprised of a board of trustees and administrative staff that supports the LBJ Presidential Library and the LBJ School of Public Affairs at The University of Texas at Austin.

-The LBJ Presidential Library, operated under the auspices of the National Archives and Records Administration, maintains the archive of President Johnson's administration and political career and promotes his legacy while providing, in his words, "a springboard for the future" through public programming aimed at addressing the issues of our times.
-The Foundation provides support for the Library by enhancing educational outreach and museum exhibitions, administering grants for researchers and scholars, and directing public programming.
+The LBJ Presidential Library, operated under the auspices of the National Archives and Records Administration, maintains the archive of President Johnson's administration and political career and promotes his legacy while providing, in his words, "a springboard for the future" through public programming aimed at addressing the issues of our time.
+The Foundation enhances the Library by directing public programming, administering the museum's store and admissions operations, and directing grants for researchers and scholars.

-These three institutions, all bearing our thirty-sixth President's name, preserve his consequential legacy while pursuing his hopeful vision for the future.
+All bearing our 36th President's name, these three institutions—the LBJ Foundation, the LBJ Presidential Library, and the LBJ School of Public Affairs—preserve Lyndon B. Johnson's consequential legacy while pursuing his hopeful vision for the future.